 2022 KTM RC 390

-Updated for 2022, the KTM RC 390 gets new engine mapping and a revised airbox that helps its liquid-cooled, DOHC, 4-valve, 373cc Single make more torque.
+The 2022 KTM RC 390 gets new engine mapping and a revised airbox that helps its liquid-cooled, DOHC, 4-valve, 373cc Single make more torque.
 New rider-assist electronics include cornering ABS with supermoto mode, cornering traction control, and an optional quickshifter.
 It’s ready for road or track with all-new GP-inspired bodywork, revisions to the chassis that save 13 pounds, updated WP Apex suspension, improved ergonomics, a larger fuel tank, and a TFT color display.
-Pricing and availability for the 2022 KTM RC 390 have not yet been announced.
+MSRP is $5,799.

 2022 Moto Guzzi V100 Mandello

 After celebrating its centennial earlier this year, Moto Guzzi looks to the future with the “Road to 2121.”
 The bold initiative includes a futuristic restructuring project with a new factory and museum to be built at the current site in Mandello del Lario, Italy.
-It also unveiled a new V100 Mandello model, with full details to be announced at the EICMA show in November.
+It also unveiled a new 2022 Moto Guzzi V100 Mandello, an all-new sport-tourer with a 1,042cc transverse V-Twin that makes 115 horsepower and 77.4 lb-ft of torque, Öhlins Smart EC 2.0 semi-active suspension, and industry-first adaptive aerodynamics.
+Pricing and availability are TBD.

 2022 Royal Enfield Classic 350